Spain's first Franco-era 'stolen babies' trial begins

 The guiding principle was that the child would be better off raised by an affluent, conservative and devout Roman Catholic family.

-The system - which allegedly involved a vast network of doctors, nurses, nuns and priests - outlived Franco's death in 1975 and carried on as an illegal baby trafficking network until 1987 when a new law regulating adoption was introduced.
+The system - which allegedly involved a vast network of doctors, nurses, nuns and priests - outlived Franco's death in 1975 and carried on as an illegal baby trafficking network until 1987 when a new law that regulated adoption more tightly was introduced.

 Campaigners estimate tens of thousands of babies may have been stolen from their parents over the decades.

-He has been charged with falsifying official documents, illegal adoption, unlawful detention and certifying a non-existent birth.

-The trial is scheduled to begin at 0800 GMT (4pm Singapore time).
+The scandal has similarities with events in Argentina during its 1976-83 military dictatorship, when around 500 newborns were taken from their mothers and given to couples that supported the regime.

-Campaigners say at least 2,000 other complaints for similar cases have been filed with the courts but up until now none has gone to trial in a country still coming to terms with the dictator's legacy.
+Campaigners say at least 2,000 other complaints for similar cases have been filed but up until now none has gone to trial in a country still coming to terms with the dictator's legacy.

 Cases have been shelved due to a lack of evidence or because the statute of limitations had passed.

-In 2013 an 87-year-old nun, who worked with Vela and allegedly controlled baby trafficking in Madrid, died before she was due to go on trial.
+In 2013, an 87-year-old nun who worked with Vela and appeared in court for questioning as a suspect, died just before she was due to go on trial.

-He told investigators in 2013 that as the director of the clinic he often signed papers without reading them.

-Interviewed by the BBC in 2011, Vela grabbed a metal crucifix and said: "I have always acted in his name.
-Always for the good of the children and to protect the mothers."
+Carmen Lorente, who came from the southern city of Seville to protest outside the court, said she was told her baby son suffocated in the womb in 1979 even though she recalls hearing him cry after giving birth in 1979.

+"It is a very important day for all those who are affected and for all mothers.
+Because a precedent is created by this man sitting in the dock," she said.